syskeyy/Be-a-Winner/README.md

 - sudo chmod 777 script.sh
 - Run Bash Script: ./script.sh

-Upgrading to NodeJS version 21 has not worked for me in the past, I have included the command that fixes this, (removed libnode-dev)
+Upgrading to NodeJS version 21 has not worked for me in the past, I have included the command that fixes this, (removed libnode-dev).
 Bash Script contains the following commands:

 - mkdir Database
 - cd Database